MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iobjectcleanup-oncleanup.md

 ### -param pWdfObject [in]

-A pointer to the <a href="/windows-hardware/drivers/ddi/wudfddi/nn-wudfddi-iwdfobject">IWDFObject</a> interface of a object that is about to be released.
+A pointer to the <a href="/windows-hardware/drivers/ddi/wudfddi/nn-wudfddi-iwdfobject">IWDFObject</a> interface of an object that is about to be released.

 ## -remarks